 Health and safety of children in the early years apply to much more than physical well-being from injury or incident.
 Health and safety also encompass safeguarding children’s welfare.
 Safer recruitment policies should be in place for your nursery’s employment procedures, Keeping Children Safe in Education (KCSIE, 2022) explains further in part 3 of the document.

-Health and safety guidance for children in the nursery
+Health and safety in early years: guidance for children

 Child harnesses, are they a good thing?